 Qualstar Corporation and its Subsidiaries ("Qualstar", the "Company", "we", "us" or "our") is organized into two strategic business segments, power solutions and data storage systems.
 Qualstar is a leading provider of data storage systems marketed under the Qualstar brand and of high efficiency and high-density power solutions marketed under the N2Power brand.
-Qualstar Corporation was incorporated in California in 1984 and operates four wholly-owned subsidiaries.
+Qualstar Corporation was incorporated in California in 1984 and operates four wholly owned subsidiaries.
 N2Power, Inc. was formed in 2017 to operate the Company's power supply business.
 Qualstar Corporation Singapore Private Limited ("QC Singapore") was created in 2014 to give the Company an engineering footprint in Singapore and better service our contract manufacturers and our Asian distribution partners and customers.
-On July 4, 2018, a wholly-owned subsidiary of Qualstar Corporation, Qualstar Limited, was created to operate the Company's data storage business in Europe and Africa and on September 5, 2018, a wholly-owned subsidiary of Qualstar Corporation, Q-Smart Data Private Limited, was created to operate the Company's data storage business in Asia.
+On July 4, 2018, a wholly owned subsidiary of Qualstar Corporation, Qualstar Limited, was created to operate the Company's data storage business in Europe and Africa and on September 5, 2018, a wholly-owned subsidiary of Qualstar Corporation, Q-Smart Data Private Limited, was created to operate the Company's data storage business in Asia.

-Qualstar's N2Power branded power solutions products provide unique power solutions to original equipment manufacturers ("OEMs") for a wide range of markets, including communications networking, industrial, gaming, test equipment, LED/lighting, medical as well as other market applications.
-Data storage system products include highly scalable automated magnetic tape-based storage solutions used to store, retrieve and manage electronic data primarily in the network computing environment and to provide solutions for organizations requiring backup, recovery and archival storage of critical electronic information.
+Qualstar's N2Power branded power solutions products provide unique power solutions to original equipment manufacturers ("OEMs") for a wide range of markets, including communications networking, industrial, gaming, test equipment, lighting, medical as well as other market applications.
+Data storage system products include highly scalable automated magnetic tape-based storage solutions that store, retrieve and manage electronic data primarily in the network computing environment and to provide solutions for organizations requiring backup, recovery and archival storage of critical electronic information.

-Our storage products provide data protection and archive storage systems which are used to record, retrieve and manage electronic data, primarily in networked computing environments.
-Our storage products are compatible with a wide range of storage management software solutions such as those offered by QStar, Xendata, IBM, EMC, CommVault and Veritas.
-We offer products addressing the storage needs of the small and medium-size business market, as well as to the enterprise market.
+Our storage products are compatible with a wide range of storage management software solutions such as those offered by Xendata, IBM, EMC, CommVault and Veritas.
+We offer products addressing the storage needs of the small and mid-size business market.
 In addition to storage products, we offer service and support programs for our customers.